-The Company has in place key policies to support our approach to diversity which includes our Equal Opportunity Policy and Board Diversity Policy, among others, whereby each head of business unit or business region is accountable for ensuring that diverse and inclusive practices are implemented in the workplace.
-The Company has launched a variety of programmes to meet these needs, including our Women's Charter, Women's Working Groups, Indigenous Recognition Plan, as well as having convenient facilities such as lactation rooms for new mothers.
+The Company has in place key policies to support our approach to diversity which include our Equal Opportunity Policy and Board Diversity Policy, whereby each head of a business unit or business region is accountable for ensuring that diverse and inclusive practices are implemented in the workplace.
+The Company has launched a variety of programmes to meet these needs, including our Women's Charter, Women's Working Groups, Indigenous Recognition Plan, as well as having convenient facilities such as lactation rooms for new mothers in the workplace.